mrlhasang20/Convo/README.markdown

 - **Image Comparison**: View original and converted images side-by-side.
 - **Custom Save Folder**: Set a default save location for convenience.
 - **Robustness**: Error handling and logging for reliable operation.
+- **Privacy First**: Unlike online converters, Convo-v2 processes all images locally on your computer, ensuring that your sensitive images are not uploaded to external servers or websites.
 ---

 ## Screenshots